lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_moving/data_moving.md

-# Data Moving
+# Transfer of Data

-## Moving data to/from the HPC machines
+## Moving data to/from the HPC Machines

 To copy data to/from the HPC machines, the Taurus export nodes should be used as a preferred way.
 There are three possibilities to exchanging data between your local machine (lm) and the HPC